daliborgogic/font-loading/README.md

 # font-loading [wip]

-> [Nuxt.js](https://github.com/nuxt/nuxt.js) module for [Font Loading]().
+> [Nuxt.js](https://github.com/nuxt/nuxt.js) module for [Font Loading API](https://www.w3.org/TR/css-font-loading/).
 This API provides a scripting interface to define and manipulate CSS font faces, track their download progress, and override their default lazyload behavior.
 For example, if you're sure that a particular font variant is required, you can define it and tell the browser to initiate an immediate fetch of the font resource.

 Note: The Font Loading API is still [under development in some browsers](http://caniuse.com/#feat=font-loading).